 This year's prizes are better positioned than ever to have an impact on the writing and publishing of outstanding science books for all ages.
 Winning the prize can have a significant impact on popularity and sales of a recognized book.
 Thanks to an expanded partnership between AAAS and Subaru, more than 100,000 winning books were donated to schools throughout the country in 2017 as part of the Subaru Loves Learning initiative.

 “For over 50 years, AAAS and SB&F have sought to provide expert guidance to teachers, librarians, and parents on the selection of books that engage young minds with science.
 Working with Subaru to donate books to schools has added another dimension to our work.
 It is very gratifying to go beyond recognizing the best books to actually getting them into the hands of kids where they belong," Sosa said.

-The 2015 prizes recognize efforts in four categories: Children's Science Picture Books, Middle Grades Science Books, Young Adult Science Books, and Hands-on Science Books.
-Winners will receive $1,500 and a plaque on 12 February during the 2016 AAAS Annual Meeting in Washington, D.C.
+The 2018 prizes recognize efforts in four categories: Children's Science Picture Books, Middle Grades Science Books, Young Adult Science Books, and Hands-on Science Books.
+Winners received $1,500 and a plaque on 17 February during the 2018 AAAS Annual Meeting in Austin, TX.

 Beauty and the Beak, by Deborah Lee Rose and Jane Veltkamp.
 Persnickety Press, 2017.